centre-for-humanities-computing/chinese-twitter/README.md

 While it's best to interpret the topic model through **interactive tools** such as pyLDAvis, we needed to communicate the results in a static image appropriate for the text document format.
 For this purpose, we generated word clouds for every topic in the model and then manually assembled them on a single plot to closely reproduce the Intertopic Distance Map from the pyLDAvis dashboard.
 Word clouds were generated using 100 top tokens for every topic from the Gensim LDA model using the [WordCloud](https://amueller.github.io/word_cloud/) library.
 The final plot with all word clouds was made using a free account for an online collage making tool [BeFunky](https://www.befunky.com/create/collage/).

 ![Topic Model Plot](plots/english/English_topics.png)
-**Figure 3.** Static visualisation of the pyLDAvis' Intertopic Distance Map of the best topic model (number of topics = 12, alpha = asymmetric, beta = 0.91), fit to English tweets collected from 2020-05-19 to 2020-08-25 .
+**Figure 3.** Static visualisation of the pyLDAvis' Intertopic Distance Map of the best topic model (number of topics = 12, alpha = asymmetric, beta = 0.91), fit to English tweets posted from 2020-05-19 to 2020-08-25 .
 Relative size and location of topics reflect prevalence in the corpus (percentage of tokens covered by the topic) and intertopical distance between them, as determined by the [interactive pyLDAvis visualisation of the model](https://htmlpreview.github.io/?https://github.com/centre-for-humanities-computing/chinese-twitter/blob/master/plots/english/12_topics_english.html).